Bas-Man/rust-decon-spf/README.md

 ## Syntax Validation

 This crate is not intended to provide syntax validation.
 If you are looking to validate your SPF record.
-I would suggest you use one of the following.
+I would suggest you use one of the following:

 1. [VamSoft.com](https://vamsoft.com/support/tools/spf-syntax-validator)
 2. [Spf-Record.com](https://www.spf-record.com/analyzer)